The Great Sierra River Cleanup

 Want to support the annual Great Sierra River Cleanup?

 We are grateful to all of our 2015 sponsors.

 2015 Great Sierra River Cleanup Final Results

-During the first six years of the Great Sierra River Cleanup, more than 24,000 volunteers have joined together to remove nearly 700 tons of trash and recyclables from watersheds throughout the Sierra Nevada.
-Hundreds of community groups have spread across 22 counties and over 2,200 river miles to pull appliances, cigarette butts, beverage cans, baby diapers, tires, furniture, and more from the rivers and streams that supply the State of California with more than 60 percent of its water.
+During the first seven years of the Great Sierra River Cleanup, almost 29,000 volunteers have joined together to remove over 800 tons of trash and recyclables from watersheds throughout the Sierra Nevada.
+Hundreds of community groups have spread across 22 counties and over 2,500 river miles to pull appliances, cigarette butts, beverage cans, baby diapers, tires, furniture, and more from the rivers and streams that provide more than 60% of California's developed water supply.
 This effort, in partnership with California Coastal Cleanup Day, serves to promote good stewardship on all of our waterways, from the Sierra to the sea.

 What is the Great Sierra River Cleanup?

 The Great Sierra River Cleanup is the premier volunteer event focused on removing trash and restoring the health of waterways throughout the Sierra Nevada Region.
 This cleanup is an annual event coordinated by the Sierra Nevada Conservancy and held in conjunction with California Coastal Cleanup Day.

 The Great Sierra River Cleanup is about much more than picking up trash.
 It’s a day for Sierra communities – and those from all over California – to demonstrate their desire for clean water and healthy rivers.
 It’s an opportunity to learn about California’s water source and it’s a time to come together with your families, your neighbors, your community, and your friends to accomplish something vital and worthy on behalf of our great Sierra rivers.

 For more information, please contact Theresa Burgess, Project Manager.